How to Become a Chemical Dependency Counselor

 Educational requirements for chemical dependency counselors vary by state.
 Most employers prefer candidates with an associate or bachelor’s degree, depending on the job requirements.
 The Addiction Technology Transfer Center Network maintains a searchable directory of training programs on its website.

 Depending on their education level and job requirements, chemical dependency counselors can receive a significant portion of their training on the job.
-During this period, they work with experienced clinicians to sharpen their skills and learn to deal with common problems that arise in treatment.
+Work in outpatient facilities, group therapy facilities, halfway houses, and related facilities may only require on-the-job training, with no prior licensing or certification period whatsoever.
+During the training, counselors work with experienced clinicians to sharpen their skills and learn to deal with common problems that arise in treatment.
+“Shadowing” an experienced counselor throughout the work day is a common method of on-the-job training.
+Slowly, as training continues, a new counselor is integrated into his or her facility and granted more independence.

 Licensing and/or Certification

 Many (but not all) states license chemical dependency counselors.
-Candidates must generally meet education and work experience requirements and pass an exam.
+In order to earn a license, candidates must generally meet education and work experience requirements and pass an exam.
 Some states offer multiple certification levels based on educational achievement and work experience.
 The Addiction Technology Transfer Center maintains an online directory of state regulating boards.

 Experienced chemical dependency counselors often pursue voluntary certification as a Master Addictions Counselor (MAC).
 The NBCC and the American Counseling Association jointly administer the credential.
-Candidates must have three years supervised work experience in the field, meet rigorous educational requirements and pass an exam.
-In order to renew their state licenses, counselors must fulfill continuing education requirements.
+Candidates must have three years of supervised work experience in the field; meet rigorous educational requirements; and pass an exam.
+In order to renew their state licenses, counselors must fulfill continuing education requirements by taking courses on relevant topics annually.

 Necessary Skills and Qualities